manzurahmed/Gutenberg-Tutorial/README.md

 https://github.com/ahmadawais/create-guten-block

-We need NPM already installed on my PC.
+I need NPM already installed on my PC.

 You’ll need to have Node >= 8 and npm >= 5.3 on your local development machine (but it’s not required on the server).